What Are Cluster Headaches?

 Treatment involves relieving and preventing your headache symptoms using medication.
 In rare cases, when pain relief and preventive treatment do not work, your doctor may recommend surgery.

 Pain medication relieves your headache pain once it has begun.
-Pain relieving treatments include:
+Treatments include:

-- breathing 100 percent pure oxygen when the headache begins can help relieve symptoms.
+- Oxygen: Breathing 100-percent pure oxygen when the headache begins can help relieve symptoms.

-- Triptan medications: A nasal spray medication called sumatriptan (Imitrex) or other tripitan medications constrict blood vessels, which can help ease your headache.
+- Triptan medications: A nasal spray medication called sumatriptan (Imitrex), or other tripitan medications constrict blood vessels, which can help ease your headache.

-- DHE: An injected medication called dihydroergotamine (DHE) which can relieve cluster headache pain within five minutes of use (DHE cannot be taken with sumatriptan)
+- DHE: An injected medication called dihydroergotamine (DHE), can often relieve cluster headache pain within five minutes of use.
+Note: DHE can’t be taken with sumatriptan.

-- topical capsaicin cream can be applied to the painful area
+- Capsaicin cream: Topical capsaicin cream can be applied to the painful area.

-Preventive medications stop the headaches before they start.
-These medications may not be 100 percent effective, but they can reduce the frequency of your headaches.
-Preventive medications include:
+Preventive medications stop headaches before they start.
+These medications may not be 100-percent effective, but they can reduce the frequency of your headaches.
+These medications include:

 - blood pressure medications, such as propranolol (Inderal) or verapamil (Calan, Covera, Isoptin, Verelan), which relax your blood vessels

 - steroid medications, such as prednisone, which reduce nerve inflammation